leuzoe/hdec/README.md

 of your box **with ID 1**.
 If client ID of your box is 5, ... ...I think you know what to change...

 ### openWB integration
+First, add as many charging points of type Go-e as you need, give them dummy IP addresses as 9.9.9.1, 9.9.9.2 or similar.
+Save this configuration.

 As of time of this writing, openWB's web interface does not accept port numbers of web servers and paths on web servers in its charging point configuration page.

-Therefore, you have to edit `/var/www/html/openWB/openwb.conf` manually.
+Therefore, you have to edit `/var/www/html/openWB/openwb.conf` manually:

-Add as many charging points of type Go-e as you need, give them dummy IP addresses as 9.9.9.1, 9.9.9.2 or similar.
-After saving this configuration you have to edit `/var/www/html/openWB/openwb.conf`:

 Change 9.9.9.1 to `127.0.0.1:8182/1`,
 change 9.9.9.2 to `127.0.0.1:8182/2`